Trent University Archives

 Dixon, WilliamPort Hopen/aMJuly 4, 1856Suffocated and drowned in Port Hope harbour

-McGowan, Michael W.Port Hopen/aMJuly 9, 1856Found dead in the woods near Grand Trunk Rail Road Depot.
-May have slashed his throat with a razor - body badly decomposed
+McGowan, Michael W.Port Hopen/aMJuly 9, 1856Found dead in the woods near Grand Trunk Rail Road Depot, may have slashed his throat with a razor - body badly decomposed

-Watson, Phelix - alias Philip WardPort Hopen/aMAug.
+Watson, Phelix (Felix) - alias Philip WardPort Hopen/aMAug.
 31, 1856Lunatic - drowned in harbour after throwing himself off the wharf

 McDonald, MichaelPort Hopen/aMSep.
 9, 1856Run over by a train 1/2 mile west of Port Hope